hpcleuven/VscDocumentation/source/leuven/tier2_hardware/mfa_login.rst

 Authentication with an agent on Linux/Mac/WSL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For Linux, Mac, and WSL you can use the built-in ssh agent, by following these
+For Linux, Mac, and WSL you can use the SSH agent included in the OpenSSH package
-instructions to configure it correctly.
+by following these instructions to configure it correctly.

 .. note::
    Before starting out with the built-in SSH agent, you should know that using an SSH agent